Quick Start Guide

 This section:

-- Creates a new docker service called
+Creates a new docker service called db

-tag - Exposes the PostgreSQL database on the host on port 5432
+Exposes the PostgreSQL database on the host on port 5432

-- Sets the initial postgresql user to
+Sets the initial postgresql user to santedb

-Next, declare the
+Next, declare the santedb-mpi

-service , this service will host the the actual iCDR which has SanteMPI: santedb:
+service , this service will host the the actual iCDR which has SanteMPI:

 This section of the file:

-- Creates a service named
+Creates a service named santedb-mpi

-in the docker environment - Connects the main database to
+Connects the main database to santedb

-container. - Connects the audit database to
+Connects the audit database to auditdb

-on the db container - Instructs the iCDR to
+on the db container

-any data which is tagged with a privacy policy (other options areredact
+any data which is tagged with a privacy policy (other options are redact

-- Instructs the iCDR to wait 5 seconds before starting (to allow the database to initialize)
+Instructs the iCDR to wait 5 seconds before starting (to allow the database to initialize)

-- Forward/expose the iCDR APIs on port 8080
+Forward/expose the iCDR APIs on port 8080

-Finally, create a container which will run the web access gateway using
+Finally, create a container which will run the web access gateway using santedb-www:latest

 This section:

-- Creates a service named
+Creates a service named www

-which uses thesantedb-www
+which uses the santedb-www

-image - Forward traffic to the web portal on port 9200
+Forward traffic to the web portal on port 9200

 After saving the text file, return to your command prompt and type: